lomes0/dotfiles/README.md

 # Dotfiles

-Mostly neovim, but some other usfull configs as well.
+Mostly neovim, but some other useful configs as well.
 Managed with gnu stow.

 More:
  - atac